-You’re going to feel so proud when the month is over and it makes a ton to share with friends.
+You’re going to feel so proud when the six months are over, and it makes a ton to share with friends.
 Pickled lime chutney is another one of those recipes, like curries, that differ from cook to cook and from location to location.
-I explored and combines several different strategies and combinations until I got the flavor I like.
+I explored and combined several different strategies and combinations until I got the flavor and the heat I like.
 I hope you enjoy it, too!

 SPICY PICKLED LIME CHUTNEY

 - 8 tsp anise seeds roasted & ground

 - 8 tsp fennel seeds roasted & ground

 - 4 tsp fenugreek roasted & ground

 - 8 tsp mustard seeds roasted & ground

 - 8 tsp chili powder